holadepo/docs/astro/install-gcp.md

 The Data Plane is a collection of infrastructure components for Astro that run in your cloud and are fully managed by Astronomer.
 This includes a central database, storage for Airflow tasks logs, and the resources required for task execution.

-To activate the Data Plane on your GCP project:
+To activate the Data Plane on your Google Cloud project:

 1. Run the following commands in your Google Cloud Shell: